minhpham2004/choosy-fe/README.md

 Notes for Tutor
 - This is the frontend interface for the Choosy project.
-- The application depends on the Choosy Backend API for authentication, matching, chat, and reporting functionality.
-- Ensure the backend is running locally before starting the frontend to avoid CORS or connection errors.
+- Ensure the backend is running locally before starting the frontend.
 - The project uses only local environment variables.